 1. Keep moving

-Rest is definitely encouraged but gentle movement performed at regular intervals and low level activity are actually preferable over complete bed rest or being sat for any prolonged period of time.
+A certain degree of rest is encouraged but gentle movement performed at regular intervals is preferable over complete bed rest or being sat for a prolonged period.
 Lack of movement will make your back pain worse.

 2. Practice good posture

 Don't wait for a small problem to become a big problem, book in to see your Osteopath early on to reduce the risk of further injury.
-The most important step in your recovery journey is to figure out why you have back pain and the rest follows.
-Osteopaths are back pain specialists and we are here to help so take advantage of this.
+The most important step in your recovery journey is to figure out WHY you have back pain and the rest follows.

 4. Know your limits